concurrencylabs/aws-cost-analysis/README.md

 Under the `cloudformation` folder:

 **cloudformation/process-cur-sam.yml**
-Serverless Application Model definition to deploy all Lambda functions
+Serverless Application Model definition to deploy all Lambda functions.
+This template automates the creation of:

-### Automating and Orchestrating Executions using AWS Step Functions

-You can arrange the Lambda functions above and automate their execution.
-All you have to do is to create a State Function that calls the relevant Lambda functions.

-The Step Function is defined in the following file:

-**functions/step-function-athena.json**
-Step Function definition to automate the daily processing of CUR files and creation of Athena resources.

-**Starting the Step Function**

-You can set up an S3 event in the S3 Bucket where AWS places incoming Cost and Usage reports.
+* S3 bucket where AWS Cost and Usage reports will be placed
-This event can trigger Lambda function `s3event-step-function-starter.py`, which sets all the relevant parameters for the Step Function.

-If you prefer an alternate method to start the Step Function, just make sure that it sends a dictionary with the following values in it: `year`, `month`, `sourceBucket`, `sourcePrefix`, `destBucket`, `destPrefix`, `accountId` and optionally `xAccountSource` (Boolean), and `roleArn` if you're analyzing Cost and Usage reports cross-account.

-### Deploy
+* All relevant Lambda functions
+* Step Function that executes Lambda functions in the right order.
+* S3 Event that will automatically trigger the Step Function as soon as a new Cost and Usage report is placed by AWS in the S3 bucket.

+### Automated Deployment using Serverless Application Model (recommended)

 Before you can deploy the Serverless Application Model Stack you need to create a virtual environment and install all the requirements: